Revised Annex 1, EudraLex Volume 4: Deadline to Comply: August 2023

 April 24, 2023

-August 25th, 2023 is the deadline to comply with the revised EudraLex Volume 4, Annex 1.
+The deadline to comply with the revised EudraLex Volume 4, Annex 1 is August 25th, 2013.
 Only for a sole point (point 8.123: "product transfer/loading/unloading areas for lyophilizers“) a later deadline (Aug 2024) exists.

 Are you prepared for the changes to the Annex 1 Guideline?

-With the deadline approaching, the need to complete your comprehensive review of all changes to the Annex 1 guideline becomes critical to your business.
-When doing so, it may not seem straight forward.
-After all, we are talking about a major revision: Annex 1 has grown to 52 pages compared to just 16 pages from the 2008 version.
+With the deadline fast approaching, completing your comprehensive review of all changes to the Annex 1 guideline has become crucial for your business.
+However, it may not be as straightforward as it seems.
+After all, this is a major revision: Annex 1 has grown from 16 pages in the 2008 version to 52 pages.

 To counteract this challenge with concrete measures, ProPharma has analyzed the New Annex 1 and created a proprietary questionnaire.
-This questionnaire segregates the New Annex 1 requirements into multiple questions.
-It has been designed to enable an efficient, well-structured, step-by-step assessment on all aspects of the New Annex 1.
+This questionnaire divides the New Annex 1 requirements into multiple questions.
+It has been designed to facilitate an efficient and well-structured step-by-step assessment on all aspects of the New Annex 1.

 Contact us today to can gain access to our New Annex 1 Questionnaire.